mwalmsley/agnfinder/README.md

     pip install -r agnfinder/requirements.txt

 Note that requirements.txt will install several packages directly from git.
 See requirements.txt.

-If you receive the an error relating to $SPS_HOME during the pip install of python-fsps, check your FSPS install and check that variable is set (`echo $SPS_HOME`).
+- If you receive the an error relating to $SPS_HOME during the pip install of python-fsps, check your FSPS install and check that variable is set (`echo $SPS_HOME`).
+- If you see a wall of red when install python-fsps, with messages like `/usr/bin/ld: /scratch/agnfinder/fsps/src/igm_absorb.o: relocation R_X86_64_32S against `.bss' can not be used when making a shared object; recompile with -fPIC`, then add -fPIC to the compiler flags in the FSPS Makefile (fsps/src), as above.

+Add the custom sedpy filters (see Data Required, above) to your sedpy install.
+To do this, **Place the custom filters into the sedpy filters folder**, under `{your_sedpy_install}/data/filters`.
+If you don't know where sedpy is installed, Python can tell you:

+    import sedpy
+    print(sedpy.__file__)

 Finally, still from the directory above: